3 Private Practice Marketing Strategies You May Already Be Using

 • How can I share something of value with them, even if they don’t choose to work with me?

-If you have clear answers to these questions, you’ll be able to craft a more efficient professional bio and call to action on your directory listing, so you tell prospective clients exactly what they need to know—and more importantly, how to contact you.
+If you have clear answers to these questions, you’ll be able to craft a more efficient professional bio and call to action on your directory listing.
+Therefore, you can tell prospective clients exactly what they need to know—and, more importantly, how to contact you.

 Speak directly to your ideal client